Frequently asked questions

 GasStop is made from high quality, surface treated brass and can withstand being left outdoors.
 Our gauge face is made from reinforced polycarbonate.
 As with any brass device, weathering will happen over the course of many years.
 To slow this process we highly recommend covering your GasStop when not in use.
 Every GasStop purchased in the US has a 5 year warranty with proof of purchase.

-The gas pressure gauge is a very useful, multipurpose tool.
+The propane pressure gauge is a very useful, multipurpose tool.

-• The gauge indicates when the gas cylinder is almost empty (a decline in the vapour pressure curve).
-The gauge does not indicate the exact amount of propane left in the cylinder.
+• The gauge indicates when the propane cylinder is almost empty (a decline in the vapour pressure curve).
+The gauge does not indicate the exact amount of liquid propane left in the propane cylinder.

-• A steady pressure reading only indicates that propane is left in the cylinder.
+• A steady pressure reading (the needle is stable in the green or low part of the yellow zone) only indicates that there is propane in the cylinder.

 • If the needle is pointing to:

-• As per the instructions, it is advised to run the gas for a small period of time to have a better indication of gas level.
+• As per the instructions, it is advised to run your propane for a small period of time to have a better indication of gas pressure.
 This allows the propane/pressure to reach something called “phase equilibrium”.
 Further to this point there is a “vapour pressure curve”, this is why it is recommended to run the bottle for a short while to allow for this process.

 NB the gauge is also useful to represent the following:

-• Visual evidence of pressure decay (a minor leak) in a lock-up pressure test scenario.
+• Visual evidence of pressure decay (a leak) in a lock-up pressure test scenario.

 • Visual evidence of high pressure